About our program

 If your baby's heart condition requires surgery after delivery, we can help prepare you ahead of time by connecting you with a surgeon and providing helpful resources.

 Learning that your baby has a heart defect can be scary and difficult to comprehend.
-We have collaborated with other institutions and the Pediatric Congenital Heart Association to create a guided questions tool so that you know the right questions to ask your physician about your baby.
+We have collaborated with other institutions and Conquering CHD, formerly known as the Pediatric Congenital Heart Association to create a guided questions tool so that you know the right questions to ask your physician about your baby.

 Learn more about the guided questions tool (en Español)